 Janet Sinclair.
 Art historian, curator and lecturer.
 After a curatorial career, Janet joined the University of Birmingham's Barber Institute and lectured in art history and heritage studies while researching early 19thcentury British country house collections.
 She has held teaching and senior management posts at significant heritage sites in the UK including Petworth House in Sussex, Worcester Cathedral and West Dean College (University of Sussex).
-Janet is a member of the Attingham Society, ICOM and a co-opted panel member of the Sustainable Communities Fund in the South Downs National Park.
-She was recently invited to join the Fabric Advisory Committee of St George's Chapel, Windsor.
+Janet is a member of the Attingham Society, ICOM and a Trustee of Petersfield Museum in the South Downs National Park.
+She is a member of the Fabric Advisory Committee of St George's Chapel, Windsor, representing the Cathedrals Fabric Commission.